 Where the Title IX Coordinator concludes that Formal Resolution is appropriate, the College will initiate an investigation.
 The Title IX Coordinator will identify the potential violations and prepare the initial notification of charges.
 Any non-Title IX conduct charges will be determined in consultation with the appropriate administrator (Director of Student Rights and Responsibilities, Human Resources Director, or Provost) and will be investigated and, if appropriate, adjudicated and/or appealed pursuant to this policy, provided that it does not unduly delay resolution under this policy.

 The complainant and respondent will receive written notice that an investigation has been initiated.
-The notice of investigation will identify the parties, a concise summary of the conduct, and the potential policy violations.
+The notice of investigation will include the identities of the parties involved, the specific section/s of the policy allegedly violated, the precise conduct allegedly constituting the potential violation, and the date and location of the alleged incident.
+The notice shall be provided in advance of any interview with the investigators, with sufficient time for meaningful preparation.
 The Title IX Coordinator, in consultation with the investigators, may amend the charges as part of the investigative process.
 The Title IX Coordinator will, if appropriate, issue amended charges to both parties.

 The Title IX Coordinator will designate two investigators to conduct an adequate, reliable and impartial investigation, one of whom will be a College employee.
 Any investigator used by the College must have specific training and experience investigating reports of Prohibited Conduct.
 The College may engage an external investigator as one of the two assigned investigators.
 The investigators will be impartial and free of any actual conflict of interest.
 In complex situations, the Title IX Coordinator, in consultation with the two investigators, may engage additional trained investigators to gather additional information to be considered by the primary investigators in the resolution of the complaint.